mammuth/max-muth.de/content/posts/access-your-homelab-from-anywhere-with-mtls-caddy.md

 mTLS works nicely when accessing your services through browsers.
 However, some services bring their own desktop or mobile apps, which _may_ not have mTLS support implemented.

-Common apps that _do_ support mTLS in their native apps at the time of writing:
+Common native apps that _do_ support mTLS in their native apps at the time of writing:

 - Immich
 - Vaultwarden
 - Nextcloud

-Common apps that do not support it:
+Common native apps that do not support it:

 - Jellyfin